team-plain/typescript-sdk/.changeset/funny-wombats-act.md

 - `assignedAt`
 - `lastIdleAt`

-To accommodate this the following methods were removed from the client:
+The following related methods have been removed from the client:

 - `changeCustomerStatus`